 Only agree to a deadline if you’re confident you can submit the finished article, as agreed, by that date.
 If you think something’s going to prevent you from meeting a deadline, let us know as soon as possible and we’ll do whatever we can to help.

 Rates of Pay

 We pay between £40-50 for a feature, and between £10-15 for a review; these rates will be dependent on word count, and will be clarified before you’re commissioned to produce the piece.
-Our invoicing terms are 30 days after publication, so an invoice for a piece that's published in the January issue will be paid by the start of February.
+Our invoicing terms are 30 days after publication, so an invoice for a piece that's published in the December issue will be paid in the month of January.

 For details of the kind of article ideas we're looking for, go to our Pitching Guide

 If you're new to The Skinny and want more detail on what we publish and who's in charge, go to Content Guide and Contact List